 Matching Nobu’s east meets west philosophy is the clean and contemporary décor enlivened by subtle Japanese detailing.
-Not so understated are the sensational views seen while dining on the terrace.
+Not so understated is the sensational views seen while dining on the terrace.

-Chef Yannick Franques utilises his unique skillset to create some of the most upscale dishes in the region, which prioritise high-quality ingredients, distinct flavours and impeccable presentation.
+Chef Yannick Franques utilizes his unique skill set to create some of the most upscale dishes in the region, which prioritize high-quality ingredients, distinct flavors and impeccable presentation.
 Feast on a starter of duck foie gras with seaweed confit, follow with an olive wood-smoked guinea fowl with foamy basil sauce and finish with figs roasted in almond butter accompanied by wild blackberry sorbet.

 Another highlight is the restaurant’s palatial styling and gorgeous seaside setting.
-Large bay windows and a sprawling terrace ensure unrivalled vistas for all and there’s an expert sommelier on hand to help pick from the 30,000-odd bottles stored in hotel’s expansive wine cellar.
+Large bay windows and a sprawling terrace ensure unrivaled vistas for all and there’s an expert sommelier on hand to help pick from the 30,000-odd bottles stored in the hotel’s expansive wine cellar.

 For innovative Latin-American fusion and spectacular views over Monaco, book a table at Monte-Carlo's trendy restaurant COYA.
 While the menu is centered around Peruvian cuisine, a refreshing blend of Japanese, Spanish and Chinese twists create inspired infusions, all of which can be washed down with home-brewed Pisco- a Peruvian brandy that lends itself beautifully to cocktails.